 The Charles Ives Birthplace is currently closed to the public due to ongoing rehabilitation efforts.
 We completed Phase I, exterior updates, in 2016.

 Admission to the exhibit is FREE though donations are gratefully accepted.

 Tour the historic buildings on our Main Street campus on Saturdays only, between 10 a.m. - 3 p.m.

 Follow the path of the Museum in the Streets and take a walk through Danbury’s downtown Historic District.
 Along the way, thirty-four history panels cover a variety of topics and and tell the fascinating story of Danbury!
-Download the map at the bottom of this page.
+Download the map below.

 Guided Walking Tours of the Downtown Historic District Available